 Issa Sikiti da Silva is a winner of the 2010 SADC Media Awards (print category).
 He freelances for various media outlets, local and foreign, and has travelled extensively across Africa.
 His work has been published both in French and English.
-He used to contribute to Bizcommunity com as a senior news writer.
+He used to contribute to Bizcommunity.com as a senior news writer.
+View my profile and articles...